Johnson on brink as resignations from his Government continue

 Mr Quince’s resignation came as Mr Zahawi toured the broadcast studios and the Chancellor told ITV’s Good Morning Britain: “He felt let down, clearly.
 All I would say to my colleagues is, people don’t vote for divided teams.”

-But the Chancellor said he believed the Prime Minister had integrity and was “determined to deliver for this country”.
+But the Chancellor said he believes the Prime Minister has integrity and is “determined to deliver for this country”.

-Mr Zahawi denied reports he had threatened to resign if he was not offered the job of Chancellor, saying “that is not true”.
+Mr Zahawi denied reports that he had threatened to resign if he was not offered the job of Chancellor, saying: “That is not true.”

 The Prime Minister’s fate may ultimately lie with backbench MPs if the Tory 1922 Committee’s rules are changed to allow another confidence vote within 12 months.